rolandoechslin/spfx-kb/docs/index.md

 }
 ```

-Or by using the "locale" command argument
+or by using the "locale" command argument

 ```bs
 gulp serve --locale=de-de